Bankruptcy Facts vs. Fiction/ Bankruptcy Myths Busted

-Truth: The Bankruptcy Code, fortunately, permits one spouse to file for bankruptcy, without the other spouse needing to join in the proceedings.
+Truth: The Bankruptcy Code, fortunately, permits one spouse to file for bankruptcy, without the other spouse needs to join in the proceedings.
 Thus, individual debt can be eliminated by the filing spouse, and there will be no effects felt on the credit of the non-filing spouse.
 In this scenario, however, joint credit cards may create some issues.
 This situation would have to be carefully examined by an attorney.
-In addition, an individual that applies for bankruptcy before their marriage takes place, is not going to affect the new spouse's credit at all.
+In addition, an individual that applies for bankruptcy before their marriage takes place is not going to affect the new spouse’s credit at all.

 Truth: You really are not “fine,” even if you are maintaining the minimum payments due on your bills.
 You really are being set up to fail by the Credit Card companies.
 One of the problems with this is that by the time one realizes they are in a “credit trap”, it is often too late for them to recover from it.